 - The value of networking

-- Skills in data analysis, program coordination, and policy writing
+- Skills program coordination and policy writing

 - Confidence in speaking with, interacting with, and asking questions of policy experts